Understanding multi-layered transmission matrices: Problem formulation

 \boldstart{Range and resolution:} We assume that in the primal basis the illuminators are spaced within an area of $\prng\times \prng$, and we sample them at the Nyquist resolution, so for an illumination wavelength $\lambda$ they are separated by a pitch $\pstp=\lambda/(2\NA)$.
-Equivalently, if we express them in the Fourier domain, we illuminate the sample with plane waves of the form \BE \be(\ptd)=e^{{2\pi i}(\bunitkv\cdot \ptd)} \EE where $\ptd$ is a point inside the 3D volume and $\bunitkv=\frac1\lambda \dirvect $ where $\lambda$ is the wavelength and $\dirvect$ is a unit norm direction vector, i.e. the last entry of the direction vector $\omega_z$ is $\omega_z=\sqrt{1-(\omega_x^2+\omega_y^2)}$.
-For simplicity of notation, we assume the index of refraction of the leading medium is 1.
-We can only use illumination direction inside the numerical aperture $\sqrt{\omega_x^2+\omega_y^2}\leq \NA$ (or equivalently $\sqrt{\xkv^2+\ykv^2}\leq \frng$ with $\frng=\NA/\lambda$).
+Equivalently, in the Fourier domain, we illuminate the sample with plane waves of the form { \BE \be(\ptd)=e^{{2\pi i}(\bunitkv\cdot \ptd)} \EE}where $\ptd$ is a point inside the 3D volume, and $\bunitkv=\frac1\lambda \dirvect $ where $\lambda$ is the wavelength and $\dirvect$ is a unit norm direction vector, i.e. the last entry of the direction vector $\omega_z$ is { $\omega_z=\sqrt{1-(\omega_x^2+\omega_y^2)}$.} For simplicity of notation, we assume the refractive index (RI) of the leading medium is 1.
+We can only use illumination direction inside the numerical aperture { $\sqrt{\omega_x^2+\omega_y^2}\leq \NA$} (or equivalently { $\sqrt{\xkv^2+\ykv^2}\leq \frng$} with { $\frng=\NA/\lambda$}).
 To sample the transmission matrix at the Nyquist pitch, the $\xkv,\ykv$ components of the illumination are sampled by the Nyquist pitch $\fstp=1/{2\prng}$.

 With the above sampling scheme, the transmission matrices at the Fourier and primal bases are related by a simple Fourier transform $\TMp=\Fr^T\TMf \Fr$.
-We perform most of our analysis using the Fourier representation, but the transmission matrices we use in numerical simulations are in the primal domain.
-Since Fourier and primal transmission matrices are related by an orthonormal transformation, minimizing the fitting error in one basis or the other is equivalent.
+While for wavefront shaping we are interested in primal transmission matrices, the Fourier ones simplify analysis.
+Importantly, since Fourier and primal transmission matrices are related by an orthonormal transformation, the fitting errors in both bases are equivalent.